WilcoLouwerse/Begrafenisplanner-application-NLDesign/INSTALLATION.md

 First of all change the nececery lines in the [.env](.env) file, basiccaly everything under the NLX setup tag.
 Keep in mind that you wil need to have your component available on an (sub)domain name (a simple IP wont sufice).

+To force the re-generation of certificates simply delete the org.crt en org.key in the api/nlx-setup folder

 ## Deploying trough common-ground.dev